kikwit/kikwit/README.md

 Controller actions and all interceptors accept a single request context argument which provides the following properties and methods:

+- **config**

+  The application environment specific configuration.

+- **cookies**

+  The request cookies. when the request contains no cookies, the cookies object is set to {}.

 - **host**

   The request HOST header, or `X-FORWARDED-HOST` request header value (if present) when `trustProxy` setting is set to `true`, plus the port number.